Virginia Walmart shooting gunman "was picking people out," witness says

 Tuesday night's violence in Chesapeake was the nation's second high-profile mass shooting in four days.
 Bing was dead when officers reached the store in the state's second-largest city.
 Authorities said he apparently shot himself.

-Police have identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
-The dead also included a 16-year-old boy whose name was withheld because of his age, police said.
+Police have identified the victims as: Fernando Chavez-Barron, 16; Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
+Police initially withheld Chavez-Barron's name because of his age and released it Friday morning.

 A Walmart spokesperson confirmed in an email that all of the victims worked for the company.